What will the future hold for Metropolitan Bank Holding Corp. (NYSE:MCB) stock?

 Metropolitan Bank Holding Corp.
 (NYSE: MCB) Ownership Details

-Dec 30, 2022, it was reported that the Company’s largest institutional holder is Blackrock Inc. holding total of 0.93 million shares that make 8.46% of the company’s total number of shares and are currently priced at 28.97 million.
+Sep 29, 2022, it was reported that the Company’s largest institutional holder is FMR, LLC holding total of 0.87 million shares that make 7.92% of the company’s total number of shares and are currently priced at 55.71 million.

-The securities firm FMR, LLC holds 0.8 million shares of MCB, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 7.25%, and the holding percentage of shares is valued at 24.83 million.
+The securities firm Macquarie Group Limited holds 0.73 million shares of MCB, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 6.65%, and the holding percentage of shares is valued at 46.77 million.

 An overview of Metropolitan Bank Holding Corp.’s technicals